outscale/terraform-provider-outscale/website/docs/r/net_peering_acceptation.html.markdown

 page_title: "3DS OUTSCALE: outscale_net_peering_acceptation"
 sidebar_current: "docs-outscale-resource-net-peering-acceptation"
 description: |-
-  [Manages a net peering acceptation.]
+  [Manages a Net peering acceptation.]
 ---

 # outscale_net_peering_acceptation Resource

-Manages a net peering acceptation.
+Manages a Net peering acceptation.
 For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+VPC+Peering+Connections).
 For more information on this resource actions, see the [API documentation](https://docs-beta.outscale.com/#acceptnetpeering).